- Code LAWS8329

 Upon successful completion, students will have the knowledge and skills to:

-- Investigate, consider and explain debates about law and gender relations in the histories and social landscapes of particular countries;
+- Investigate and review debates about law and gender relations in the histories and social landscapes of particular countries;

-- Identify the conceptual underpinnings of a development project or policy and consider the likely gender impacts of it;
+- Identify and critically analyse the conceptual underpinnings of a development project or policy and consider its likely gender impacts;

 - Critically reflect on their own experiences of gender and development and the conceptual underpinnings of their own assumptions, approaches and methods; and